AndyDeng336462/AAE1001-w1-group-member-/README.md

 ### Overview:
 ![2024-11-09 13-06-34 00_00_01-00_00_08](https://github.com/user-attachments/assets/5b4c8602-da39-4967-a0b0-cdf2f1771841)

-## Verdict:
+## Optimum design:

-In scenario1 of task 3, the best capacity is 273
+In scenario 1 of task 3, capacity:273, equipped with 2 engines.
-In scenario2 of task 3, the best capacity is 450
+In scenario 2 of task 3, capacity:450, equipped with 4 engines.
+And her name is A350-Group 6

 # Task A1

+We analysed the ground rules of A* algorithm and completely understand how it works.
+So, other than generating 3 individual paths and combine them together, we define "check points" in the code, and change its movement rule to make the path go through two check points.

-In task A1, we add two checkpoints on the basis of task 1, one checkpoint for each cost intensive area.
-We also let the aircraft reach these two points.
+We add two checkpoints on the basis of task 1, one checkpoint for each cost intensive area.

 The code for adding these two checkpoints: